It's all in the nature of campaigning.

 The candidates, whether they won or lost, suddenly play nice.
 And not just your run of the mill, say hi in the grocery store aisle nice, but Aunt Jemima syrup oozing all over your pancakes sweet.
 They're gentlemanly.
 They're gentlewomanly.
 They give new meaning to the word gracious.
 And humble.
 And courteous.

 In other words, they act like decent people, people you might even consider voting for if you didn't disagree with their political philosophies.

-Page 2 of 2 - The winners positively acknowledge their opponents, wish them luck and thank them for their "hard-fought" campaign.
+The winners positively acknowledge their opponents, wish them luck and thank them for their "hard-fought" campaign.
 The losers, meanwhile, sound a similar refrain, possibly adding that they're praying for their victorious opponents as they embark on the next few years as holders of elected office.
 If the supporters in the crowd start to boo, hiss or jeer an opponent at this point in the speech, the candidate standing before them raises his or her hands as part of an effort to nix the negative activity, like a teacher trying to quiet a classroom full of hyperactive fourth-graders.

 This is the same candidate, keep in mind, that as recently as one day earlier endorsed a campaign commercial warning voters that if they voted for the other candidate, their face-less, limb-less children would have their remaining torsos tossed into a raging hell-fire by those same hair-covered, growling creatures who are now suddenly ravenous for some charbroiled, tender, young meat.

 How is this possible?
 Is the nasty campaigning legitimate and the graciousness on display afterward nothing but an Oscar-worthy acting performance?
 Or, are these do-whatever-it-takes-to-win politicians actually way better people than all this nasty campaigning would have the wary, jaded, cynical voting populace think they are?